-- Shatter is a hard, translucent cannabis extract made using a solvent-based process.
+- Shatter is a complex, translucent cannabis extract made using a solvent-based process.

-- It can be consumed by smoking, vaporizing or dabbing (dabbing is not recommended for those new to consuming extracts).
+- Smoking, vaporizing, or dabbing can be consumed (dabbing is not recommended for those new to consuming extracts).

 - Because shatter is a highly concentrated product, there is a risk for overconsumption.
 Begin with a small amount — less than the size of a lentil.

 Shatter can be smoked by adding it to dried cannabis flower in a joint.
-Other methods require specific accessories: It can be vaped in an extract-specific vaporizer or a driedflower vaporizer with an extract attachment.
-More experienced consumers may choose to dab shatter; however, if you are new to cannabis, dabbing is not recommended.
-Dabbing is a complicated process that can produce strong, immediate effects, and it may increase your risk of overconsumption or experiencing negative effects.
+Other methods require specific accessories; It can be vaped in an extract-specific vaporizer or a dried flower vaporizer with an extract attachment.
+More experienced consumers may choose to dab shatter; however, dabbing is not recommended if you are new to cannabis.
+Dabbing is a complicated process that can produce strong, immediate effects.
+It may increase your risk of overconsumption or experiencing adverse effects.

 Your body’s response to cannabis depends on many variables, such as the type of product consumed, your metabolism and weight, and how much food you ate before consumption.
 If you choose to smoke or vape cannabis, Health Canada recommends starting with one or two puffs of a product with 10% (or 100 mg/g) of THC or less.
 When cannabis extracts such as shatter are inhaled, effects can often be felt within seconds and typically last up to six hours.

 What Are the Pros and Cons of Consuming Shatter?